umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 Observations of the entity state transition archetype in the real world typically take the form of either partial or noisy detections of the state transition times themselves over some period.
 Interactions with systems which require this archetype take the form of either direct changes to the entity state itself at some points in time or modifications to the rates at which state transitions occur.

-We won't provide any explict examples for this archetype as it applies extremely generally, and so it will be more informative to discuss these examples in the context of archetypes which apply to more specific situations.
+It seems less useful to provide all of the examples of real-world problems which might use this archetype as it applies extremely generally.
+It will be more informative to discuss how these same examples apply in the context of the other archetypes which are more specifically applicable.
 Having said this, it's worth noting that our event-based representation of state transitions can also be trivially adapted to avoid the necessity for a continuous-time representation of the system.
 The applications for state transition models which only require sequential ordering (but not a continuous time variable) include sequential experimental design problems, e.g., astronomical telescopes (see [@jia2023observation] and [@yatawatta2021deep]) and biological experiments [@treloar2022deep].

 The _weighted mean point archetype_ refers to components which perform a weighted average over a specified collection of neighbouring states.
-Given that one of the more natural uses for this archetype is in spatial field averaging, the graph toplogy of this archetype is typically totally connected and highly structured.
+Given that one of the more natural uses cases for this archetype is in spatial field averaging, the graph toplogy of this archetype is typically totally connected and highly structured.
 However, some connections matter more than others, according to the weighting.
 We have created a rough schematic for this archetype below.

 ![](../assets/dexetera/dexetera-spatial-state-partition-graph.drawio.png)